 |

-The `agent.py` will regularly contact the CF worker running the `worker.js` code, |
+The `agent.py` should regularly contact a CF worker running the `worker.js` code,

 |